skittlemittle/arduino_projects/README.md

 # Arduino Projects
-A few projects made to teach Arduino, from the basics to making simple robots.
+The code for Arduino projects, made to be used in a Arduino beginner course.
+These projects range from blinking an LED to making robots and a weather station.

+Wiring guides and full explanations are [here](https://aaalearn.mystagingwebsite.com/2018/03/arduino-camp/) and [here](https://aaalearn.mystagingwebsite.com/2018/04/arduino-summer-camp-middle-school/)

 ### Using it:
 * Install the Arduino IDE, you can use [this guide](https://learn.sparkfun.com/tutorials/installing-arduino-ide).